 At Ramakrishna Mission Sikshanamandira, our teacher-educators conduct initial assessments to gauge the performance level of newly admitted student-teachers.
-These assessments help identify areas of improvement and provide necessary support to align their performance with their peers.
-The assessments focus on
+These assessments help identify

 Communication Skill: Student-teachers' fluency and proficiency in English are assessed initially.
 Remedial classes are offered to those who need improvement.
 Additionally, CC:118-Communicative Skill (EPC 2A) is taught to enhance linguistic skills across all semesters.